-Veteran character actor Philip Keung headlines newcomer Jun Li’s groundbreaking transgender drama, a first for mainstream cinema in Hong Kong.
+Veteran character actor Philip Keung headlines newcomer Jun Li’s groundbreaking transgender drama, a big step for mainstream cinema in Hong Kong.

-Tracey is a difficult film to simply enjoy.
+Tracey is a difficult film to enjoy simply.
 It’s a necessary film, with frequent moments of genuinely moving or thought-provoking drama, but it is also too often weighed down by its own significance.
-Veteran writer Shu Kei, who broke ground in 1997 with the crushingly earnest A Queer Story, Erica Li (Sara, The Empty Hands) and director Li have more on their minds than just LGBTQ acceptance, and they load the film with a laundry list of hot button topics — poverty among senior citizens, anti-discrimination laws or the lack thereof, the lingering missionary mindset, rigid bureaucracy — and wind up with each being too diffuse to make a more powerful statement.
+Veteran writer Shu Kei, who broke ground in 1997 with the crushingly earnest A Queer Story, Erica Li (Sara, The Empty Hands) and director Li have more on their minds than just LGBTQ acceptance, and they load the film with a laundry list of hot-button topics — poverty among senior citizens, anti-discrimination laws or the lack thereof, the lingering missionary mind-set, rigid bureaucracy — and wind up with each being too diffuse to make a more powerful statement.

-The always reliable Philip Keung (Trivisa, Chasing the Dragon) finally stars, here as unassuming Tung Tai-hung, a successful optometrist married to Chinese opera singer Anne (Golden Horse nominee Kara Wai) and father to well-adjusted children Brigitte (Jennifer Yu), herself married to a lawyer, and Vincent (Ng Siu-hin), on the verge of starting university in the UK.
-He sees his school chum Jun (Eric Kot) regularly for drinks, supports Anne at her performances and puts out fires at home like any good husband and father.
+The always reliable Philip Keung (Trivisa, Chasing the Dragon) finally stars, here as unassuming Tung Tai-hung, a successful optometrist married to Chinese opera singer Anne (Golden Horse nominee Kara Wai) and father to well-adjusted children Brigitte (Jennifer Yu), herself married to a lawyer, and Vincent (Ng Siu-hin), on the verge of starting university in the U.K. Tai-hung sees his school chum Jun (Eric Kot) regularly for drinks, supports Anne at her performances, and puts out fires at home like any good husband and father.

 Tracey is unapologetic for being a message movie, and there is something refreshing about its honesty, which doesn’t mean it’s perfect.
-Even at two hours characters are underserved — Vincent and especially Brigitte vanish at one point, only to return as totally tolerant children — there are a few too many stylistic flourishes (freeze frames, slow-mo), the dialogue leans to on the nose and Otomo Yoshihide’s string-heavy score can make Tai-hung’s story feel more Lifetime melodrama than it should.
+Even at two hours, characters are underserved — Vincent and especially Brigitte vanish at one point, only to return as totally tolerant children — there are a few too many stylistic flourishes (freeze frames, slow-mo), the dialogue leans toward being on the nose and Otomo Yoshihide’s string-heavy score can make Tai-hung’s story feel more like a Lifetime melodrama than it should.

-But there is still a lot to recommend Tracey as delicately subtle activist filmmaking.
-Shu, Li and Li are careful to avoid making it seem like Bond’s influence somehow “makes” Tai-hung a woman; it’s a hazardous narrative line to walk and they manage to pull it off.
-The emotional swirl surrounding Ching’s concealed sexuality and marriage, Bond’s generationally distinct comfort with his own identity and Anne’s casual intolerance (of race, sexuality, and homosexuality) create a critical mass that pushes Tai-hung toward her final destination.
-The film's strongest through line is that Tai-hung's circumstances have changed — Tai-hung has not.
+But there is still a lot for which to recommend Tracey as delicately subtle activist filmmaking.
+Shu and the Lis are careful to avoid making it seem like Bond’s influence somehow “makes” Tai-hung a woman; it’s a hazardous narrative line to walk and they manage to pull it off.
+The emotional swirl surrounding Ching’s concealed sexuality and marriage, Bond’s generationally distinct comfort with his own identity and Anne’s casual intolerance (of race, sexuality and homosexuality) create a critical mass that pushes Tai-hung toward her final destination.
+The film's strongest throughline is that Tai-hung's circumstances have changed — she has not.